Mahboob-A/Algocode/README.md

 ##### Step 01

 Write your solution for the problem you have chosen in `C++`, as currently `C++` is supported.
 Now, you have to convert it into `JSON` format.
 As the Algocode does not have client till now, to share data to the backend services, you need to convert it into `JSON`.
 You can simply make use of `ChatGPT` or `Gemini` for this task.
 You can share the code to `ChatGPT` or `Gemini` and ask it to convert it into `JSON`.
 That's it!

 ##### Step 02

-As you have copied the `access token` from the `API Guideline - Registration in Algocode` section, please paste the `access token` in `Bearer Token` option in `Auth` section in Postman or Insomnia.
+As you have copied the `access token` as per the `API Guideline - Registration in Algocode` section, please paste the `access token` in `Bearer Token` option in `Auth` section in Postman or Insomnia.

 <br/>